The Potential Role of a Hydrogen Network in Europe

 \subsection{Heat Storage}

-Thermal energy storage (TES) is available in large water pits associated with district heating networks and small water tanks for individual, decentral applications.
+Thermal energy storage (TES) is available in large water pits associated with district heating networks for seasonal storage and small water tanks for decentral short-term storage.
 A thermal energy density 46.8~kWh$_{\text{th}}$/m$^3$ is assumed, corresponding to temperature difference of \SI{40}{\kelvin}.
 The decay of thermal energy $1-\exp(-\sfrac{1}{24\tau})$ is assumed to have a time constant of $\tau=180$ days for central TES and $\tau=3$ days for individual TES.
 The charging and discharging efficiencies are 90\% due to pipe losses.